Send a PDF by link — view it straight in the browser

 Start the transfer

-From the send page, drop the file(s).
+From the send page, drop your file(s).
 The free tier without an account covers typical sends.

 3. 03